Angelman syndrome: Cause

 Typically, a fetus inherits a maternal copy of UBE3A and a paternal copy of UBE3A.
-In certain areas of the developing brain, the paternal copy of UBE3A is inactivated through a process known as imprinting and the fetus relies on the functioning maternal copy of UBE3A in order to develop normally.
-In an individual with AS, however, the maternal UBE3A gene is absent or not functioning normally.
-This can be due to genetic errors such as the deletion or mutation of a segment of chromosome 15, uniparental disomy, or translocation.
-While Angelman syndrome can be caused by a single mutation in the UBE3A gene, the most common genetic defect leading to Angelman syndrome is a 5- to 7-Mb (megabase) maternal deletion in chromosomal region 15q11.2-q13.
+In certain areas of the developing brain, the paternal copy of UBE3A is inactivated through a process known as imprinting, and the fetus relies solely on the functioning maternal copy of UBE3A in order to develop normally.
+In an individual with AS, the maternal UBE3A copy is absent or not functioning normally, which negatively impacts fetal brain development.
+There are four main maternal UBE3A geneotypes which make up a majority of the AS cases, which are listed below.

-Specifically, the paternal copy of UBE3A is known to be imprinted within the hippocampus, cortex, thalamus, olfactory bulb, and cerebellum.
-Therefore, in these areas of the brain, a functioning maternal copy of UBE3A is essential for proper development.

-Region 15q11-13 is implicated in both Angelman syndrome and Prader–Willi syndrome (PWS).
-While AS results from mutation, loss or abnormal imprinting involving the UBE3A gene within this region on the maternal chromosome, loss of a different cluster of genes within the same region on the paternal chromosome causes PWS.

-The methylation test that is performed for Angelman syndrome looks for methylation on the gene's neighbor SNRPN, which is silenced by methylation on the maternal copy of the gene.
+Deletion Positive (70% of AS cases): The most common genetic defect leading to Angelman syndrome is a 5- to 7-Mb (megabase) maternal deletion in chromosomal region 15q11.2-q13.
+Essentially, the maternal copy of the UBE3A allele is completely deleted, and only the paternal copy of the UBE3A gene is present.